Hi-kue/Aone/DOCUMENTATION.md

 configuration played specific role such as tailwindcss and its utilities being tailwindcss/forms and tailwindcss/typography.

-1. @tailwindcss/forms - Responsible for creating forms and validation logic.
+1. **@tailwindcss/forms** - Responsible for creating forms and validation logic.
-2. @tailwindcss/typography - Responsible for creating typography and fonts configurations.
+2. **@tailwindcss/typography** - Responsible for creating typography and fonts configurations.
-3. @material-tailwind/html - UI for creating layouts, styles, and designs faster.
+3. **@material-tailwind/html** - UI for creating layouts, styles, and designs faster.

-Navigate to the `tailwindcss.config.js`